Cyclingbob/maplinarm/README.md

 </pre>
 - Add your user to the plugdev group using the command: <pre>sudo usermod -aG plugdev yourusername</pre>
 - Reboot the Pi with the command: <pre>sudo shutdown -r now</pre>
-- Make the script executable with the command: <pre>chmod 755 maplinrobot.py</pre>
+- Make the script executable with the command: <pre>chmod 755 main.py</pre>
 - Install pip with the command: <pre>sudo apt-get install python-pip -y</pre>
 - Install pyusb Library via pip with the command: <pre>sudo pip install pyusb</pre>
-- Open the script and edit it to suit your needs (See Example Usage section for more info.)
+- Open the scripts and edit it to suit your needs (See Example Usage section for more info.)
-- type <strong> ./maplinrobot.py </strong> to run.
+- type <strong> python3 main.py </strong> to run.
 If you have problems running as a normal user, try running the script as root.

 Moving the Arm
 ==============

-Commands are stored in a dictionary.
 Valid commands to send to the arm are:

+The argument is the amount of time the script should wait from sending this instruction until continuing with the rest of the script.

-- 'base-anti-clockwise' - Rotates the base ant-clockwise
+- 'robot.moveBaseAntiClockwise(1)' - Rotates the base anti-clockwise
-- 'base-clockwise' - Rotates the base clockwise
+- 'robot.moveBaseClockwise(1)' - Rotates the base clockwise
-- 'shoulder-up' - Raises the shoulder
+- 'robot.shoulderUp(1) - Raises the shoulder
-- 'shoulder-down' - Lowers the shoulder
+- 'robot.shoulderDown(1)' - Lowers the shoulder
-- 'elbow-up' - Raises the elbow
+- 'robot.elbowUp(1)' - Raises the elbow
-- 'elbow-down' - Lowers the elbow
+- 'robot.elbowDown(1)' - Lowers the elbow
-- 'wrist-up' - Raises the wrist
+- 'robot.wristUp(1)' - Raises the wrist
-- 'wrist-down' - Lowers the wrist
+- 'robot.wristDown(1)' - Lowers the wrist
-- 'grip-open' - Opens the grip
+- 'robot.gripOpen(1)' - Opens the grip
-- 'grip-close' - Closes the grip
+- 'robot.gripClose(1)' - Closes the grip
-- 'light-on' - Turns on the LED in the grip
+- 'robot.lightOn(1)' - Turns on the LED in the grip
-- 'light-off' - Turns the LED in the grip off
+- 'robot.lightOff(1)' - Turns the LED in the grip off
-- 'stop' - Stops all movement of the arm
+- 'robot.stop(1)' - Stops all movement of the arm
+- 'robot.reconnect()' - Can be called if the USB connection fails.

 Example Usage
 =============

--At the bottom of the script uncomment the lines below:
+Find this code in <pre>main.py</pre>

 <pre>
+from maplinrobot import Robot
-s = MaplinRobot()
+my_arm = Robot()
-s.MoveArm(t=1.0, cmd='base-clockwise')
+my_arm.moveBaseAntiClockwise(1)
 </pre>

 This will rotate the base of the arm clockwise for 1 second.
-Duration of each command is set by passing a float value to the <strong>t</strong> parameter.
+Duration of each command is set by passing a float value to the <strong>time</strong> parameter.

-The argument passed to the <strong>cmd</strong> parameter can be any command in the Moving the Arm section above.
+<pre>python3 main.py</pre>

+The program may print out lots of debug output, this is due to print statements in <pre>maplinrobot.py</pre>.